R-Stev/jammming/README.md

 ### `npm start`

 Runs the app in the development mode.
-This opens [http://localhost:3000](http://localhost:3000) in your browser.
+Then open [http://localhost:3000](http://localhost:3000) in your browser to view.

-### `npm test`

-Launches the test runner in the interactive watch mode.
-The tests cover saving and then deleting a test playlist, and require values for access_token and refresh_token to be successful.

 ### `npm run build`